thelounge/thelounge.github.io/_guides/upgrade.md

 - The `theme` setting has referred to a theme name since v2.5.0, while it used to be a path to the CSS file for that theme.
 The fallback to the previous format has now been removed.
 To use the `theme` setting, either specify themes shipped with The Lounge (`default` or `morning`) or installed from the npm registry (using the `thelounge install`).
 - The default theme referred to by the `theme` setting has been renamed from `example` to `default`.
 As a side note, the default theme in The Lounge v3.0.0 is now substantially different.
 You can restore the previous look of The Lounge by installing the theme [`thelounge-theme-classic`](https://github.com/thelounge/thelounge-theme-classic).
 This theme is currently looking for maintainers.
 - Two themes that previously shipped with The Lounge, `crypto` and `zenburn`, have now been extracted into external themes at [`thelounge-theme-crypto`](https://github.com/thelounge/thelounge-theme-crypto) and [`thelounge-theme-zenburn`](https://github.com/thelounge/thelounge-theme-zenburn).
 If you were using them in the `theme` setting, you need to install them and update the setting accordingly.
 These themes are now looking for maintainers.
 - The `logs.format` and `logs.timezone` settings have been removed.
-The Lounge now logs timestamps using a format of `YYYY-MM-DD HH:mm:ss` (which used to be the default value) and the timezone of the server it is installed on.
+The Lounge now logs timestamps using a format of `YYYY-MM-DD HH:mm:ss` (which used to be the default value) in UTC timezone.

 ## Client